 What is a Hamstring Strain?

-A hamstring strain is a common leg injury involving a tear in one or more of the hamstring muscles.
-A hamstring strain can range from mild to very severe involving a complete tear of the hamstring muscle.
+A hamstring strain is a common leg injury involving a tear in one or more hamstring muscles.
+A hamstring strain can range from mild to very severe, involving a complete hamstring muscle tear.

 What Causes a Hamstring Strain?

 Common reasons for a hamstring strain or injury can be primary or secondary.

 The primary cause is a hamstring muscle timing issue.
 Essentially, intermuscular incoordination in the hamstring muscles during the switch phase.
 This switch phase occurs in late leg recovery and the initial swing phase.
 (Woods et al. 2004).